-Garage door springs are essential components that play a crucial role in the smooth operation of your garage door.
+Garage door springs are essential components that play a crucial role in the smooth operation of your door.
 They counterbalance the weight of the door, allowing it to open and close with ease.
-When these springs break or malfunction, they can become highly dangerous.
+When these springs break or malfunction, they become dangerous.
 Attempting to repair or replace garage door springs yourself can lead to severe injuries and damage.
-Replacing your garage door spring is generally unsafe and it’s best left to professionals.
+Replacing your garage door springs is generally unsafe and it’s best left to professionals.

 Garage door springs are tightly wound and placed under extreme tension to support the weight of the door.
 This tension is necessary for the door to open and close smoothly.
-When attempting a DIY repair, you risk releasing this tension suddenly.
-This can result in the spring uncoiling rapidly and violently.
-This sudden release of energy can cause serious injuries.
+When attempting a DIY repair, you risk releasing this tension suddenly, resulting in the spring uncoiling rapidly and violently.
+This sudden release of energy can bring the door crashing down, the spring to shoot out or break.
 It’s not an exaggeration to say a mistake here could be lethal.
+Regular overhead door services and maintenance can be safely done by your in-house team, but don’t try to touch, let alone replace the door’s springs.

-Professional garage door technicians undergo rigorous training to deal with dangerous repairs.
+Professional garage door installation and repair technicians undergo rigorous training to deal with dangerous repairs.
 They know how to handle different types of springs.
-They will have the necessary tools and equipment to perform safe repairs.
-Without this specialized knowledge and equipment, DIYers are at a significant disadvantage.
-You could inadvertently worsen the problem or create new issues.
+They will have the tools and equipment to perform safe repairs and without it, DIYers are at a significant disadvantage.
+You could make the problem much or create new issues for your door.

 Making Sure You have the Correct Spring is Important

-Garage doors come in various sizes and weights, and the springs must be selected to match the specific door.
+Sectional, rolling and sliding doors come in various sizes and weights, and the need to match the specific door.
 Using the wrong type of spring or attempting to adjust them without proper knowledge can lead to imbalance.
-This will cause the door to malfunction or even fall unexpectedly.
-More and more damage and repairs down the line.
-Professional technicians have the expertise to identify the correct springs for your door.
+This will cause the door to malfunction or even fall unexpectedly with the result being more and more damage and repairs down the line.
+Professional technicians have the expertise to identify and install the correct springs for your commercial door.

-Besides the risk of personal injury, DIY garage door spring repairs can also result in property damage.
-If the spring snaps or is improperly installed, it can damage the garage door, tracks, panels, and other components.
-These repairs can be costly and time-consuming to rectify.
-You end up spending more than just hiring a professional technician in the first place.
+Besides the risk of personal injury, doing your own garage door spring repairs can also result in property damage.
+If the spring snaps or isn’t installed correctly, it can damage the door, tracks, panels, and other components.
+These repairs can be costly and time-consuming to rectify and you end up spending more than just hiring a professional technician in the first place.

-Most Homes Won’t Have the Proper Safety Equipment
+Most Homes and Businesses Won’t Have the Proper Safety Equipment

 Regardless of Safety, Springs Are Not an Easy Repair